Compelling Reasons Every Breadwinner Should Have A Living Benefits Life Insurance

-Medical Bills are the biggest reason for bankruptcies.
+Medical Bills are the number 1 reason for bankruptcies.

-Do you know that 2/3 of people filing for bankruptcy are filing because of a major medical bill.
+Medical expenses often lead to bankruptcy, with two-thirds of bankruptcy filings coming from overwhelming medical bills.
 If you look around in every major city, hospitals are adding a new wing or have had a major renovation.
-Business is booming for hospitals.
+The healthcare industry is booming.

 Life Insurance prices have gone lower and lower in the past 10 years

 Over the past decade, life insurance premiums have consistently decreased.
 While the likelihood of experiencing a debilitating medical condition prematurely has risen, the chances of early mortality have declined.
 Also, a lot more people have realized that Life insurance is one of the best ways to protect your family and have signed up for it.
 A bigger pool of people and a lower mortality and consequently, life insurance rates have become significantly more affordable.